 Azalea Varieties That Are Evergreen

 Most of the evergreen azaleas popular in gardens in different countries of the world belong to this group.
 They include many single and double-flowered cultivars.
 The plants vary considerably in size, from shrubs 1 m (3 ft) tall and wide, to those which are 2 m (6 ft) or more in height and spread.

 The leaves are usually soft and pointed, and the flowers are funnel-shaped.
 Where soil and climatic conditions suit them these are amongst the loveliest of all flowering shrubs, producing an abundance of flowers for a long period.
 There are now hundreds of named cultivars.
-The colours include white, pastel shades and brilliant tones of colour.
+The colors include white, pastel shades and brilliant tones of color.

 This class of azalea will stand 10 degrees of frost but the flowers are apt to be spoiled where frosts are more severe.

 These beautiful azaleas are hardy in freezing conditions.
 Where the cold is severe they may lose most of their leaves.
 The funnel-shaped flowers are shades of salmon to red, mauve and pink, and the plants are often large.
 They tend to flower later than other species.

 These Japanese azaleas are hardier than the Indicas.
 They are also smaller in growth with smaller flowers, but what they lack in size they make up for in the great profusion of flowers they carry.
 Very often the leaves are completely hidden by the abundance of flowers.